KCprsnlcc/chatbot-app/README.md

 # Modern AI Chatbot with Intent Classification

-A modern, responsive chatbot application powered by a TensorFlow.js neural network for intent classification.
+A modern, responsive chatbot application powered by a dual-approach system: TensorFlow.js neural network for intent classification and a pattern matching algorithm for fallback.
 This project runs entirely in the browser with no server-side dependencies.

 ## Features

 - 🧠 Client-side machine learning with TensorFlow.js
+- 🔍 Pattern matching for reliable intent recognition
 - 🌙 Dark mode support
 - 💬 Modern chat interface with typing indicators
 - 🚀 Fast and lightweight
 - 🎨 Animated SVG Robot Logo
-- 🔍 SEO-optimized with metadata
 - 📱 Responsive design with mobile support
+- ⚡ Graceful degradation when model fails to load

 ## Project Structure

 ```
 /public
  • model/ — Contains TensorFlow.js model files (model.json and binary weights)
+ • data/ — Contains intents.json with patterns and responses
  • icons/ — SVG and PNG icons for the application
  • favicon.svg — Animated SVG favicon with dark mode support
 /src